Medicare Advantage Plans

 Individuals have the ability to select a Medicare Advantage plan based on three criteria.
 First of all, to qualify for an MA plan you must have both Medicare Part A (hospital insurance) and Part B (medical insurance).
 Another requirement is you must live in the service area of the plan.
 For instance, if you live in Philadelphia you would not be eligible for the same plan as someone living in New York.
 Plans are usually specific to each county.
 At last, MA plans are not accessible for those with end-stage renal disease (ESRD).

-- HMO has a closed provider network.
+- HMO insurance plans have closed provider networks.

 - PPO has the ability to use a closed network provider as well as go to any other provider.